linn221/LaraLogs/tasks.md

 * [x] convert select box to radio buttons (selecting category)
 * [x] clicking a category will go to log listing page, filtered by that selected category
 * [x] icons instead of dumb text
-* [ ] pagination links at the top, aligned right with search bar
+* [x] pagination links at the top, aligned right with search bar
 * [ ] inform how many items are found with search
+* [ ] show the log once clicked on the title
 * [ ] don't let guest users see admin tasks